 Join our IHS National Committee on Heroin, Opioids, and Pain Efforts LISTSERV to receive news and updates.

-The Indian Health Service (IHS) National Committee on Heroin Opioids and Pain Efforts (HOPE) works with tribal stakeholders to promote appropriate and effective pain management, reduce overdose deaths from heroin and prescription opioid misuse, and improve access to culturally appropriate treatment.
+The Indian Health Service (IHS) National Committee on Heroin Opioids and Pain Efforts (HOPE Committee) works with tribal stakeholders to promote appropriate and effective pain management, reduce overdose deaths from heroin and prescription opioid misuse, and improve access to culturally appropriate treatment.

-The committee consists of seven (7) workgroups that aim to foster tribal relationships to:
+The committee consists of five (5) workgroups that aim to foster tribal relationships to:

 - Identify local resources that are available to treat pain and substance use disorders